Modern Foreign Languages (MFL)

 appreciate stories, songs, poems and rhymes in the language

-38scribe people, places, things and actions orally
+describe people, pla27s, things and actions orally

-Enrichment and Enhancement
+Enrichment and Enhan27ment